Buying an EV: Which type of electric car is right for you?

 EV charging

-Deciding on the best electric car depends on many factors – and only you can make the final decision.
+Deciding on the best electric car depends on many factors – and only you can make that final decision.

-Price is obviously a major issue, but if you are considering an EV you have already accepted you will pay a premium.
+Price is obviously a major issue, although if you are considering an EV you have already accepted you will pay a premium (for now, at least).

 Size and range are two other key factors.
-There’s no point paying thousands more for the best possible range if you don’t take advantage of it.
-If you do need to make longer trips, though, plenty of sub-£40,000 electric cars could fit the bill.
+There is no point paying thousands more for the best possible range if you don’t take advantage of it.
+If you do need to make longer trips, however, plenty of sub-£40,000 electric cars could fit the bill.

 Related Articles